m-kirsanov/erlang_pokemon_db/README.md

 -wh http://pokelocation.ru/webhookgate

 Please add webhooks to your PokemonGo-Map workers, this will help me with testing.
 I need some high-load test before releasing requests API.
-After testing and implementing some anti-spam features, API will be released for anyone.
+After testing and implementing some anti-spam features, API will be released for everyone.

 # Structure
 # Main server